MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is sometimes used to create digital art, such as ASCII art, which is made of text characters and symbols.
+Programming can be used to create art, including digital music and 3D sculptures!